Ainley History, Family Crest & Coats of Arms

 However, much further to the north in Scotland, William de Haneslej witnessed a charter by Walter, Bishop of Glasgow, between 1208 and 1218.
 "He is probably William de Anslee, Canon of Glasgow c.
 1220.
 In 1221 Magister Thomas de Aneslei was one of a number appointed to settle a dispute between the monks of Kelso and the bishop of Glasgow, and Sir Aymer de Aynesley was one of the knights appointed to settle the law of the marches in 1249. "

-Important Dates for the Ainley family
+Early History of the Ainley family

 This web page shows only a small excerpt of our Ainley research.
 Another 90 words (6 lines of text) covering the years 1246, 1296, 1836, 1500, 1493, 1766, 1838 and 1521 are included under the topic Early Ainley History in all our PDF Extended History products and printed products wherever possible.